We've analysed all the local government data to bring you the rundown on your local secondary schools.

 While finances are not included in our calculation of how good schools are, many schools publish information about how much they are spending on pupils' education.

-What is the total school spend per pupil Small Heath School compared to the local and national average? (school is in blue)
+What is the total school spend per pupil Small Heath Leadership Academy compared to the local and national average? (school is in blue)

-How much does Small Heath School spend per pupil on teachers and educational support staff and how does this compare to the average spending across the Local Authority?
+How much does Small Heath Leadership Academy spend per pupil on teachers and educational support staff and how does this compare to the average spending across the Local Authority?